 Help us change lives through learning

 The fund is entirely created by donations and we have been overwhelmed by your kind words and generosity.
-We welcome donations at any time but also take on fundraising challenges, such as the national three peak challenge in 2016.
+We welcome donations at any time but also take on fundraising challenges such as the national and Yorkshire three peak hiking challenges.

 Apply for funding